DoganM95/Red-Magic/README.md

 # Prepare

-## Download files (if not done already)
+## Download tools

-- Download the factory firmware from https://help.redmagic.gg/hc/en-us/articles/15828163597593-REDMAGIC-8-Pro
+- Download the factory firmware (see repo files for links)
 - Download fastboot enhance from https://github.com/libxzr/FastbootEnhance
 - Download the latest adb/fastboot executables from https://developer.android.com/tools/releases/platform-tools
 - Download PathAdder (makes terminal commands easier) from https://github.com/DoganM95/AddToPath-Context-Entry-Windows
 - Download the magisk app from https://github.com/topjohnwu/Magisk

-## Prepare host pc

-### Getting fastboot device ready
+## Getting fastboot drivers ready

-- Boot phone into fastboot by holding `power + vol down` keys until a screen with text appears
+- Boot (any) phone into fastboot by holding `power + vol down` keys until a screen with text appears
 - Go to device manager in windows, you will see an unknown *Android Device*
 - Right click it -> update driver -> browse my pc -> let me pick -> Android -> Android Bootloader Interface

-### Extracting the partitions
+## Extracting the partitions

 - Extract payload.bin from the factory zip
 - Open FastbootEnhance.exe